ShipBob vs Fulfillment By Amazon (FBA): Pricing & Features

 How We Evaluated ShipBob vs Amazon FBA

-To help small businesses find the best order fulfillment and shipping partner for their store, we compared ShipBob and FBA on pricing, functionality, specialty services, and ease of use.
+To help small businesses find the best fulfillment partner for their store, we compared ShipBob and FBA on pricing, functionality, specialty services, and ease of use.
 Our retail and ecommerce experts also weighed in and evaluated each service.

 20% of Overall Score